Cohomology of the pure symmetric automorphisms of right-angled Artin groups: The cohomology ring

-During the proof we have already checked that the elements chosen in the image of $\varphi$ lie in $\B_2$; equivalently, that they are of the form $\gamma^i_{A}\gamma^j_{B}$ where $A\neq B$, $A$ and $B$ consist of a unique connected component in $\G-\st(v_i)$ and $\G-\st(v_j)$ respectively, and $A,B$ are not the respective dominant components at the same time.
-It remains to prove that the map is injective.
-Looking at the construction of $\varphi$ we see that in each case we get elements $\gamma^i_{A}\gamma^j_{B}$ such that:
+During the construction we have already checked that the elements chosen in the image of $\varphi$ lie in $\B_2$; equivalently, that they are of the form $\gamma^i_{A}\gamma^j_{B}$ where $A$ and $B$ consist of a unique connected component in $\G-\st(v_i)$ and $\G-\st(v_j)$ respectively, $A\neq B$, and $A,B$ are not the respective dominant components at the same time.